bertiqwerty/mexpress/README.md

 assert np.linalg.norm(hess_2_4 - [[2, -1], [-1, 6]]) < 1e-12
 ```

 Besides `**` you can also use `^` for exponentiation.
-Currently, a list of supported mathematical operators can only be found in the [Rust code](https://docs.rs/exmex/0.11.2/src/exmex/operators.rs.html#204-206).
+Currently, a list of supported mathematical operators can be found in the documentation of [Exmex](https://docs.rs/exmex/0.12.0/exmex/struct.FloatOpsFactory.html).

 ## Optimization Example